tylercamp/palcalc/PalCalc.Solver/README.md

 frontier stops changing and there are no new parent pairs to try.

 "Optimal" therefore means optimal according to the solver's effort model and candidate-selection rules.
-Pal Calc does not preserve every possible ancestry for every Pal.
+PalCalc does not preserve every possible ancestry for every Pal.
 It preserves the fastest useful candidates it finds, along with a limited selection of alternatives that differ in practical ways.